Assistant Dean for Academic Affairs; Associate Professor of Pharmaceutical Sciences

 Since joining FDU School of Pharmacy and Health Sciences in 2012, I have cherished every interaction with our students as I coordinate and teach a wide variety of courses.
 Experiences gained as a pharmacist and a neuroscientist allow me to seamlessly integrate the biological sciences content into pharmacotherapy courses.
 I encourage all students to participate in active-learning exercises and ask questions to clarify and learn all required pharmacy topics in depth.

-As director of assessment, I recognize the value of continuously improving the school’s curriculum and assessment methods.
+As assistant dean for academic affairs, I support all student pharmacists and faculty in their academic endeavors to ensure their success.
+I recognize the value of continuously improving the school’s curriculum and assessment methods.
 I strive to provide students with the most up-to-date medication knowledge while informing them about their progress toward achieving established learning outcomes.

 In between teaching and assessing, I participate in research projects, contribute to numerous committees in various capacities, and attend events organized by local and national organizations.
 I also review manuscripts for several science and education journals.
 However, discussing science topics with students and sculpting them into future pharmacists is still my favorite pastime.